Data Privacy Statement

 - The personal data have to be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.

 - The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.

-If one of the above grounds applies and a data subject wishes to obtain the erasure of personal data stored by HELUKABEL, the data subject may contact our data protection officer at any time.
-The data protection officer of HELUKABEL or another employee will ensure that the request for erasure is complied with without undue delay.
+If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the HELUKABEL, he or she may, at any time, contact any employee of the controller (see Section 2).
+This person shall promptly ensure that the erasure request is complied with immediately.

 Where HELUKABEL has made the personal data public and is obliged pursuant to Article 17(1) of the GDPR to erase the personal data, our company, in its role as the controller and taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform controllers which are processing the personal data that the data subject has requested the erasure by such controllers of any links to, or copy or replication of, those personal data.
 The data protection officer of HELUKABEL or another employee will take the necessary steps in each case.

 Any data subject shall have the right, defined by the European issuer of directives and ordinances, to obtain from the controller restriction of processing where one of the following applies: